odin-lang/odin-lang.org/content/docs/overview.md

 * **@(require_results)**

-Ensures procedure return values are acknowledged, meaning that in any scope where a procedure `p` having procedure attribute `@(require_results)` is called the scope must explicitly handle the return values of procedure `p` in some way, such as by storing the return values of `p` in variables or explicitly dropping the values by setting `_` equal them.
+Ensures procedure return values are acknowledged, meaning that in any scope where a procedure `p` having procedure attribute `@(require_results)` is called, the scope must explicitly handle the return values of procedure `p` in some way, such as by storing the return values of `p` in variables or explicitly dropping the values by setting `_` equal them.
 ```odin
 @(require_results)
 foo :: proc() -> bool {